 The Company's beneficial interest in the mortgage portfolio held by Holmes Trustees Limited has been legally acquired from Santander UK plc.
-The sale by Santander UK plc of the beneficial interest does not, however, pass the recognition criteria as described in IFRS 9 and therefore no beneficial interest in a mortgage portfolio is shown in the Balance Sheet as at 31 December 2023.
-This is further described in the paragraphs below.
+The sale by Santander UK plc of the beneficial interest fails de-recognition in Santander UK plc's financial statements and therefore the beneficial interest in the mortgage portfolio is not recognised on the Balance Sheets of the Securitisation structure, but instead remains on the Balance Sheet of Santander UK plc.